 Are you looking for fun, easy, toddler-friendly activities for a preschool, story-time or fun at home with your own child?
-Here’s a collection of songs, crafts, and books on a spring time theme, featuring bugs, rain, and flowers.
+Here’s a collection of crafts, activities, songs, and books on a spring time theme, featuring rain, flowers, and bugs.

 Paint with flowers.
-Use a carnation as a paint brush.
+Use a flower as a paint brush.

-Painted flowers: Let your child paint on paper with a brush or finger paint, or dot markers, or do a spin art painting, or drip liquid watercolors on a coffee filter, or any other method of decorating paper, and then cut it into a flower shape.
+Painted flowers: Let your child decorate a piece of paper in any way you choose: paint with a brush or finger paint, or use dot markers, or do a spin art painting, or drip liquid watercolors on a coffee filter.
+Then you cut it into a flower shape and add a stem.
+You could glue on pompom centers or other decor.

 Cupcake paper flowers.
-Let kids decorate cupcake papers with any medium.
-Also let them decorate a big piece of paper.
+Let kids decorate cupcake papers with crayons, markers, or whatever.
+Also let them decorate a big piece of paper – could glue on tissue paper as shown or could just color with markers.
 Then, cut a vase shape out of the paper, and assemble a collage like this.

 Sticky Butterfly.
 Cut a big butterfly shape out of Con-Tact paper.
 Tape it to wall with the sticky side facing out – peel off adhesive backing.
 Kids stick pompoms, or squares of tissue paper, or squares of construction paper to the butterfly.

 Garden Sensory Bin.
 Fill a bin with something to represent dirt: could be potting soil, or black beans, or coconut coir fiber, or cocoa cloud dough.
-Give the child fake flowers to plant, trowels, and rakes.
+Give the child fake flowers to plant, plus trowels and rakes for digging.

 Bug Sensory Bin.
-Just take out the flowers, and add in plastic bugs!
+Just take out the flowers out of the sensory material, and add in plastic bugs!

 Catching Bugs.
 Put out pompoms and tongs.
 Tell the children the pompoms are bugs, and the tongs are their bird beaks and they’re trying to catch bugs.
 You could also add lengths of thick cord to be “worms.”

 Bop the Bug.
-Decorate balloons to look like bugs.
+For a super fun large motor activity, decorate balloons to look like bugs.
 Give children a fly swatter to swat the bug with.

 Play-dough garden.
 Put out play flowers and play-do.
 The child plants the flowers in the dough.